 When it comes to the types of business contracts that every entrepreneur needs, one of the most easily overlooked is a Confidentiality Agreement (also known as NDA).

-NDAs are commonly used in business settings, such as when two companies are considering a potential partnership, but can also be utilized in personal relationships, like when sharing trade secrets with a new employee or freelancer you hire.
+NDAs are commonly used in business settings, such as when two companies are considering joint ventures, a potential partnership, but can also be utilized in personal relationships, like when sharing trade secrets with a new employee or freelancer you hire.

 There are a few key reasons why entrepreneurs should consider using a non-disclosure agreement:

-1. To protect sensitive information – Whether it’s the details of your upcoming product launch or your company’s proprietary formula, protecting your confidential information is essential for safeguarding your business interests.
+Whether it’s the details of your upcoming product launch or your company’s proprietary formula, protecting your confidential information is essential for safeguarding your business interests.
 An NDA can help ensure that this information remains confidential.

-2. To avoid legal repercussions – If someone breaches the terms of your NDA, you may be able to take legal action against them.
+If someone breaches the terms of your NDA, you may be able to take legal action against them.
 This can help protect your business in the event that confidential information is leaked.

-3. To create a level of trust – When two businesses are considering working together, having an NDA in place can help build trust between the parties involved.
+When two businesses are considering working together, having an NDA in place can help build trust between the parties involved.
 This can be especially important when sharing sensitive information.

 If you have no idea how to put together a proper NDA agreement then grab my template here or purchase my VIP legal bundle here that includes this business contract template along with 15 other essential legal documents you’ll need.